AwesomePresentations/awesome-moocs/README.md

 ## __Computer Networking__ <img width="30" src="http://innovativecomputersolutions.in/wp-content/uploads/2015/04/it-networking-services-company.png">

+Have you ever wondered how the internet works?
+What's underneath HTTP?
+How do you keep your web-browsing data safe from a man-in-the-middle attack?

+If you are a web developer, knowing networking protocols will help you develop faster and more reliable web apps.
+[Web & Software Developer Track](.#Web-&-Software-Developer-Track) is made just for you to learn just enough networking knowledge to up your productivity.

+If you are an aspiring network administrator/engineer, the [Network Administrator/Engineer Track](.#Network-Administrator/Engineer-Track) will help you master the [Fundamentals](.#Core#1.-Networking-Fundamentals), and [Cyber Security](.#Core#2.-Cyber-Security).
+Last but not least, you can consider getting [certified](.#Certifications) after taking these courses.

 ### *Web & Software Developer Track* <img width="30" src="https://i.warosu.org/data/g/img/0606/46/1496083532801.png">

   | Course Link| Description | MOOC Provider| Skill level | Timeline | Cost |